Rajpratik71/zfs_wiki/ZFS-on-Linux-Module-Parameters.md

 | Range | 0 to 131,072 (default) or 16,777,216 (if `zpool` `large_blocks` feature is enabled)
 | Default | 131,072 (128 KiB)
 | Change | Dynamic
+| Verification | ZFS aggregation is observed with `zpool iostat -r` and the block scheduler merging is observed with `iostat -x`
 | Versions Affected | all

 ### zfs_vdev_cache_size